 Community Profile The Community Profile brings together important health, environmental and community indicators, providing a snapshot of environmental health for each of Massachusetts’ 351 communities.
 The Community Profile is linked to our EPHT database, so that it always includes the most up-to-date data available.

 The following updates have been made to the EPHT portal:

 - New Lead in Soil fact sheet

-- New program information on Choose Safe Places, a resource for early education and childcare programs that puts them in touch with state environmental health professionals, during the siting process, to screen proposed locations for environmental hazards
+- New Choose Safe Places resource to help early education and childcare programs with screening proposed locations for environmental hazards

 Maps & Tables

 A key feature of this website is that you can make tables, charts, and maps of environmental and health data for the community that you live in.
 This website also provides important background information including limitations associated with the data.
 It is important to stress that the data cannot be used to determine the cause of disease.
 They can be used to identify areas where public health actions can be taken.
 Access Maps & Tables and Community Profiles using the links at the top of each page.

 The MA EPHT Portal includes the latest available data for: